mnot/I-D/http-encryption-encoding/draft.md

 HTTP/1.1 200 OK
 Content-Length: 31
 Content-Encoding: aesgcm-128
-Encryption-Key: keyid=1; key="T9jtNY-vTvq7mSVlNFJbyw"
-Encryption: keyid=1; nonce="nJJ-xXkP5sM_8Zp00Gp-ig"
+Encryption: keyid="a1"; salt="owIfQR647esVfrzCW_i9GQ"

-zIZwlquLit2UEsKh1eBATJadBieZUEOI9sfiJtT6DwU
+Encryption-Key: keyid="a1"; key="JcqK-OLkJZlJ3sJJWstJCA"

+LwTC-fwdKh8de0smD2jfzHodb1EYbuuTNpcYXLW257Q
 ~~~

-This example shows the string "I am the walrus" being encrypted.
-The content body contains a single
+This example shows the string "I am the walrus" encrypted using an explicit key.
+The content body
-record only and is shown here encoded in URL-safe base64 for presentation reasons only.
+contains a single record only and is shown here encoded in URL-safe base64 for presentation reasons
+only.

 ## Diffie-Hellman Encryption